PC Engine / TurboGrafx-16 Architecture

 The ‘Turbo Booster’ for the TurboGrafx-16 [7], connected to the Expansion port to supply video composite and power.

-… Unfortunately, Hudson decided to fit an RF modulator as the only way to get video out of the box, so it’s not that great after all.
-But then again, the PC Engine was designed in the 80s, so this approach guaranteed compatibility with all kinds of TVs (assuming they are from the same region of the console).
+… Unfortunately, Hudson decided to fit an RF modulator as the only way to get video out-of-the-box, so it’s not that great after all.
+But then again, the PC Engine was designed in the 80s, so this approach guaranteed compatibility with most TVs of the same region.

 Audio

-The PC Engine contains a Programmable Sound Generator or ‘PSG’ like many other third-generation consoles analysed on this website.
-On the other side, this PSG particularly relies on the waveform memory (also called ‘waveform buffer’) approach to synthesise sound, as opposed to using a pre-defined set of waveforms (i.e. pulse, triangle, etc).
-Waveform memory enables programmers to define their own waveforms, which gives more flexibility for soundtrack arrangements.
+The PC Engine contains a Programmable Sound Generator or ‘PSG’, like many other third-generation consoles analysed on this website.
+However, this PSG particularly relies on the waveform memory (also called ‘waveform buffer’) approach to synthesise sound, rather than using a predefined set of waveforms (e.g., pulse, triangle, etc.).
+Waveform memory enables programmers to define their own waveforms, which gives greater flexibility for soundtrack arrangements.

-There are six audio channels in this system [8], each one is set up by writing to a set of registers.
-The latter stores the attributes of the channels, which include:
+The system features six audio channels [8], each of which is configured by writing to a set of registers.
+These store the attributes of the channels, including:

-• Waveform shape: The waveform cycle is generated using thirty-two 5-bit values, each one corresponds to the amplitude of the wave at a particular time.
+• Waveform shape: The waveform cycle is generated using thirty-two 5-bit values, each corresponding to the amplitude of the wave at a specific time.

-• Some games like Fire Pro Wrestling 2 and Bloody Wolf even altered the values during playback to obtain special sounds (at the expense of audible clicks during transfers).
+• Some games, such as Fire Pro Wrestling 2 and Bloody Wolf, even altered these values during playback to obtain unique sounds (at the expense of audible clicks during transfers).

-• Frequency control: Two 8-bit registers alter the frequency of the channel to produce different musical notes with the same waveform.
+• Frequency control: Two 8-bit registers adjust the frequency of the channel to produce different musical notes using the same waveform.

-• Amplitude level: A single 8-bit register stores two 4-bits values that specify how loud the channel will sound.
-The two values correspond to the ‘Left’ and ‘Right’ panning control, a pioneering feature compared to what the competition offered.
+• Amplitude level: A single 8-bit register stores two 4-bits values that determine the volume of the channel.
+These values correspond to the ‘Left’ and ‘Right’ panning control, a pioneering feature compared to what the competition offered.

 Extra functions

-Some groups of channels have other modes of operation.
+Some groups of channels have additional modes of operation.
 For instance, the last two channels are connected to a noise generator.
-Moreover, the second channel can act as a Low-frequency oscillator to modulate the first channel (I initially assumed this to be a synonym of FM synthesis, but LFOs are more a ‘subset’ that achieve a vibrato effect).
+Moreover, the second channel can act as a Low-Frequency Oscillator (LFO) to modulate the first channel.
+I initially assumed this to be a synonym for FM synthesis, but LFOs are more of a ‘subset’ that produce a vibrato effect.

-Speaking of modes, there’s another one available called Direct D/A (DDA) which enables the CPU to write over the audio buffer directly (bypassing the PSG).
-Consequently, the PC Engine can play PCM samples.
-These are still 5-bit and tightly dependent on CPU cycles.
-Although, two channels can be combined to reproduce 10-bit samples!
-I strongly suggest you check out the ‘Sources’ section to listen to examples [9].
+Speaking of modes, there’s another one available called Direct D/A (DDA), which enables the CPU to write directly to the audio buffer (bypassing the PSG).
+Consequently, the PC Engine can play PCM samples, which are still 5-bit and tightly dependent on CPU cycles.
+Nevertheless, two channels can be combined to reproduce 10-bit samples!
+[9].

-All in all, this makes the PC Engine’s PSG an incredibly flexible piece of hardware.
+All in all, this makes the PC Engine’s PSG an exceptionally flexible piece of hardware.

 Final sound

-The PSG will mix everything and output a stereo signal.
-But again, unless you find a way to bypass the RF port, you’ll only hear mono from your telly.
+The PSG mixes all audio channels and outputs a stereo signal.
+But again, unless you find a way to bypass the RF port, you will only hear mono audio from your telly.

 I/O

-This console had a massive amount of accessories, some of which completely enhanced the console internally (by providing more RAM, for instance) and externally (by adding more ports and/or the possibility to read other storage mediums).
+This console supported a wide range of accessories, some of which completely revamped its internal capabilities (by providing more RAM, for instance) and external functionality (e.g., by adding more ports or additional storage media).

 Image

-Expansion port at the back of the PC Engine.
+The Expansion Port at the back of the PC Engine.

-This is greatly attributed to the inclusion of the Expansion Port on the back of the console, which gave access to the following components [10]:
+This was largely due to the inclusion of the Expansion Port at the back of the console, which gave access to the following components [10]:

-• +5 Volts line: To power the accessory.
+• A +5 Volts line to power the accessory.

-• CPU data and address lines: Enables the CPU to access the accessory and vice versa.
+• The CPU data and address lines, enabling the CPU to access the accessory and vice versa.

-• VDC data lines (those that go to the Video encoder): Allows the accessory to tap those lines, I’m not sure what for though.
+• The VDC data lines, allowing the accessory to tap into the video encoder’s input.
+I’m not sure what for though.

-• CPU control lines: Reads the HuCard and CD detection flag, speed mode used and also has access to interrupt lines.
+• The CPU control lines.
+These expose miscellaneous information, such as the HuCard, a CD detection flag, the speed mode used, and various interrupt lines.

-• Analogue video out: Including RGB + Vertical Sync and Horizontal Sync + Composite sync.
+• The Analogue video out, including RGB + Vertical Sync and Horizontal Sync + Composite sync.

-I’m curious to know to which extent NEC or Hudson envisioned this console, were they trying to build some sort of ‘modular console’ that could be upgraded to step into the next generation?
+I’m curious to know the extent to which NEC or Hudson envisioned this console.
+Were they attempting to build some sort of ‘modular console’ that could be upgraded to seamlessly transition into the next generation?

 The rest

-I still haven’t mentioned the controller (or Joypad, as some places call it).
-It’s very similar to the other offerings.
-The console only provides one controller port and games check a single address in memory to get the key presses.
+I have yet to mention the controller (or Joypad, as some sources call it).
+It is very similar to other offerings.
+The console provides only one controller port, and games check a single address in memory to retrieve key presses.
 That address returns a 4-bit value [11].

 Operating System

-There’s no internal ROM or ‘BIOS’ or anything else that runs before the game, thus we don’t have an Operating System here.
-The reset vector is found at addresses $FFFE and $FFFF (remember that the internal registers are 8-bit but memory addresses are 16-bit, hence we need two words to initialise the program counter) and those addresses point to the game card [12].
+There is no internal ROM, ‘BIOS’ or any other software that runs before the game, meaning the console does not have an Operating System.
+The reset vector is located at addresses $FFFE and $FFFF (remember that the internal registers are 8-bit, but memory addresses are 16-bit, requiring two words to initialise the program counter).
+These addresses point to the game card [12].

-This also means that it’s up to the programmer to take care of ‘housekeeping’ (i.e. initialising memory, setting up the MMU and so on…).
+This also means that it is the programmer’s responsibility to handle ‘housekeeping’ (e.g., initialising memory, setting up the MMU, and so on).

 Games

-Programs are written in 6502 assembly, spiced with extra 65C02 opcodes and the ones introduced by Hudson.
+Programs are written in 6502 assembly, spiced with extra 65C02 opcodes and the custom instructions introduced by Hudson.

 Standard Medium

-Instead of relying on those chunky and boring cartridges everyone else seems to like, NEC/Hudson devised yet another medium, this time with the size of a credit card, called HuCard.
-They derive from an older medium called ‘Bee Card’, used by some MSX games.
+Instead of relying on those chunky and boring cartridges everyone else seems to like, NEC and Hudson devised a new medium, this time with the size of a credit card, called HuCard.
+It was derived from an older medium called ‘Bee Card’, used in some MSX games.

 Image